 At Holmwood House Preparatory School we recognise that the appropriate use of photography enhances many aspects of school life and the pupils' education.
 Mobile phone technology has become more sophisticated over recent years and will continue to evolve.
 Wireless connections in particular, extend the capabilities of mobile phones further; which allow access to new content and services, such as the internet, social networking sites and instant messaging.
 Many mobile phones offer camera, video and audio recording as standard.
 Mobile phones, alongside other technologies, aim to change the way we communicate.
 This speed of communication often provides security and reassurance; however, as with any other form of technology, there are associated risks.
 Staff are aware that pupils can have unlimited and unrestricted access to the internet via mobile phone networks.
-With this in mind, staff need to be aware that pupils may use this method to sexually harass other pupils, share indecent images consensually and and non-consensually.
+With this in mind, staff need to be aware that pupils may use this method to sexually share indecent images consensually and and harass other pupils, non-consensually.
 In addition, there is a greater ease with which some pupils may access pornography and other harmful content.

-This policy is intended to ensure an environment in which children, parents and staff are safe from images being recorded and inappropriately used by providing a clear framework to ensure that
+This policy is intended to ensure an environment in which children, parents and staff are safe from images being recorded and inappropriately used by providing a clear framework to ensure that aspects of the school's anti-bullying policy.
+Reference should also be made to the school's E-Safety Policy (see Section 12 above) policy, the Acceptable Use of IT Policies [staff and pupil] and planning for the internet safety topic in the IT/PSHCE scheme of work.